Souviksamanta34/skills-introduction-to-github_2/README.md

 4. If you created a new branch for your file, open and merge a pull request on your branch.
 5. Lastly, we'd love to hear what you thought of this course [in our discussion board](https://github.com/orgs/skills/discussions/categories/introduction-to-github).

-Check out these resources to learn more or get involved:
+Check out these resources to learn more or get involve:

 - Are you a student?
 Check out the [Student Developer Pack](https://education.github.com/pack).
 - [Take another GitHub Skills course](https://github.com/skills).